Placement FAQs for COVID-19

-The private sector has opened up their facilities to support the public sector throughout the COVID-19 pandemic – international students with private insurance would continue to receive medical treatment under their private health insurance (subject to T&Cs of their individual policies).
+In general, international students with private insurance will continue to receive medical treatment under their private health insurance (subject to T&Cs of their individual policies).

 I am volunteering in the medical industry – will LTU’s insurance cover me if I contract COVID-19?

 No, volunteers must be insured under the insurance of the organisation they are volunteering for.

 All Initial Teacher Education placements will continue unless the current educational setting changes.
 If you have any questions or concerns regarding your placement, please contact ASSC Placement Team.

 Non-clinical/Non-Initial Teacher Education Work Based Learning (WBL) placements

 WBL Placements outside of clinical health or initial teacher education settings (e.g. in IT, Engineering, Science, non-clinical Health, Agriculture, Law, Business and Humanities) are able to occur on-site within the workplace.
 For all such on-site placements, students must adhere strictly to their host organisation’s COVIDSafe Plan.
 As with all WBL placements, you must have received formal approval from La Trobe for the placement, with a WBL agreement in place,

 WBL guidelines and requirements are being regularly reviewed and updated in response to government advice on COVID-19.
 Weekly emails are being sent to all placement students to provide information on placement restrictions.
 As a placement student, you must read these weekly emails carefully and act in accordance with La Trobe and government requirements for placement at all times.

 If you have queries related to your WBL placement, please contact:

 How do I stay safe on my placement?